Marjan-maxa/Marjan-maxa/README.md

 ### Professional Profile

-As a Computer Science & Engineering student and an intermediate Flutter Developer, I specialize in building scalable, real-world mobile applications.
+As a Computer Science & Engineering student and an Flutter Developer, I specialize in building scalable, real-world mobile applications.
 With hands-on experience in modern UI design and robust state management, I focus on delivering seamless user experiences.

 - **Currently:** Developing cross-platform mobile applications using Flutter and Dart.
 - **Core Strength:** Building clean architectures, implementing API pagination, and managing states using Provider.